-STUDY SKILLS (1T) PSY 107
+PSY 107 STUDY SKILLS (1T) 1 credit

 In this course, emphasis is placed on the skills of "how to study."
 The course introduces the student to effective techniques for listening in class, note taking, preparation for test taking, and an overall system of successful study.